CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

     - drag your created mod inside the subfolder.
     - zip the mediapc folder on your desktop and rename it to a name of your choice.
 UPLOAD THAT.

+- long story short, even though czt autoscopes and catches 99% of these issues,</br>
-- long story short, put yout mods in the correct scope before zipping and uploading them. most creators already do this.
+  it still helps to put your mods in the correct scope before zipping and uploading them. most creators already do this.

   FH6_NOTE: mods that are standalone like spotify radio are fine too.
 But i imagine if you make mods at that level you already know that.